DataDog/integrations-core/cassandra_nodetool/README.md

   # username:
   # password:

-  # a list of additionnal tags to be sent with the metrics
+  # a list of additional tags to be sent with the metrics
   # tags: []
 ```